The only constant is change.

 And Valis have had their fair share of changes.

-But it hasn’t taken away from what the founding members, Ash, Tom and Rich set out to achieve back in September 2012.
+But it hasn’t taken away from what the founding members set out to achieve in early 2013.

-The first few incarnations of the band toured the UK numerous times, released an EP and three other singles before having to find two new members.
+The first few incarnations of the band toured the UK numerous times and released an EP and four extra singles over the years.

-New vocal input from the addition of Phil Owen and extended bass guitar capability from Kieran Hogarty proved inspiring.
-An unexplored dynamic now existing, lead to the scrapping of ‘Old Valis’ and the album that no longer felt representative of their ability, right before its release.
+Line up changes and new member input proved inspiring and with an unexplored dynamic now existing, this lead to the scrapping of ‘Old Valis’ and the album that no longer felt representative of their ability, right before its release.

 In June 2016, the band began revealing their latest aural and visual direction, in the shape of quality audio and video production all round.
 This lead to them scoring shows with Monuments, Area 11, Dead Letter Circus, Disperse and Destiny Potato and eventually releasing the critically acclaimed EP, ‘Insularity’ on January the 30th, 2017.